Taiwan–European Union relations: 2000s

 In 2001, the EU Commission referred Taiwan as a "separate customs territory, but not as a sovereign state", highlighting the role of Taiwan as autonomous economic entity for the purposes of the establishment of relations with the European Union.

 In 2009 there were more than 30,000 Taiwanese students studying in Europe.
 Also in 2009 the EU opened a European Union Centre in Taiwan.

 2010s

-Filip Grzegorzewski took over as the chief of the European Economic and Trade Office (EETO) in Taiwan in September 2019.
+Filip Grzegorzewski took over as the chief of the European Economic and Trade Office in Taiwan in September 2019.

 2020s

 In April 2020 European Commission President Ursula von der Leyen tweeted her appreciation for Taiwan's donation of 5.6 million masks to EU countries to help fight the COVID-19 outbreak.

 In December 2020 European Parliament vice president Nicola Beer announced her intention to visit Taiwan as soon as the global COVID-19 pandemic allowed.

 In November 2021 a European Parliament delegation composed of members of the Special Committee on Foreign Interference and Disinformation (INGE) visited Taiwan.

 In January 2021, the European Parliament passed two Taiwan related resolutions.
 Within, the EU Parliament affirmed that "the Union will remain vigilant regarding the situation in Taiwan and the upgrading of political and trade relations between the EU and the Republic of China (Taiwan)".
 The Parliament called "for the EU and its Member States to revisit their engagement policy with Taiwan."
 In addition, the EU Parliament here advocated Taiwan's continued and increased participation in international organizations.
 It also acknowledged and criticized the increased military provocation by the People's Republic of China in and around Taiwanese territory.
 The EU Parliament called for the status quo of Taiwan's de facto independence not to be changed unilaterally.
 In this context, the resolution also included a warning "against Chinese efforts towards stronger power projection in the region."

 In September 2021, MEPs from the European Parliament Committee on Foreign Affairs prepared a report vowing for closer relations and a stronger partnership vis-à-vis Taiwan, while hailing Taiwan as a key EU partner and showing grave concern for Chinese military pressure waged against the island.

 In July 2022, the new EU ambassador to China Jorge Toledo Albiñana said that the EU does not support Taiwan independence, but “peaceful reunification”, adding: “We believe that there should be only one China, but in the event of a military invasion we have made it very clear that the EU, with the United States and its allies, will impose similar or even greater measures than we have now taken against Russia.”